 People store clothing all over their houses, so it is difficult to know how much they have and use.
 They store it in their master closet, guest closets, hall closets, hampers, storage bins in attics, etc..
 To get a true sense of all you own, gather it together in one place and then you can hone-it down to only those clothes that fit the new lifestyle you’re visualizing for yourself.

-Ms. Kondo has a unique method for folding clothes.
+Mrs. Kondo has a unique method for folding clothes.
 We’re not going to cover it here, since it’s outside the scope of this article, but you can learn about it in the book or on the tv show.

-Ms. Kondo points out that most books are not reread, so their purpose is fulfilled in the initial conveyance of information from when you read it the first time, or in our case, if you ever read it.
+Mrs. Kondo points out that most books are not reread, so their purpose is fulfilled in the initial conveyance of information from when you read it the first time, or in our case, if you ever read it.
 She recommends keeping only a small collection.

-donating your extra books to it.
+If your community has a library, then you may consider donating your extra books to it.
 Otherwise, donating to local libraries, churches, or thrift stores can be a good choice.

 Basically, she suggests getting rid of any papers after their short period of use, except for the small group that you need to keep indefinitely (birth certificates, marriage certificates, etc.).
 This means throwing away a lot of paper, but it’s better than storing it.